firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/segway.md

 - C80 owners have demonstrated ~6–7 kW charging through the stock 100/100 Lite controller at mid-pack SOC, keeping compact scooters viable if thermal paths are improved.[^12]
 - Segway-based mopeds with 32 P Samsung 35E packs weigh about 350 lb before the rider yet return ~70 mi, highlighting the trade-off between range and maneuverability; builders now favor lighter 32 S 20 P layouts with higher-power controllers for better torque-to-weight balance.[^11]
 - Field deployments show stock GT rotors and brakes survive repeated high-speed runs once cooling and hydraulic upgrades are in place, but pack reinforcements remain essential to avoid sag-induced cut-outs.[^3][^9]
+- G30 dashboards only expose 5 V logic—run dedicated DC/DC converters for 12 V lighting, stress-relieve converter leads, and avoid pulling accessory power from charge ports to preserve BMS protections.【F:knowledge/notes/denis_all_part02_review.md†L28-L32】【F:knowledge/notes/denis_all_part02_review.md†L31-L32】【F:knowledge/notes/denis_all_part02_review.md†L70-L71】
+- Happy BMS happily manages packs larger than its nominal 32 Ah rating—the display just hits 0 % with ~3 Ah remaining—but its 44 A ceiling is fixed, so AWD ambitions still need Daly/ANT-class boards before targeting 3 kW outputs.【F:knowledge/notes/denis_all_part02_review.md†L15-L17】【F:knowledge/notes/denis_all_part02_review.md†L170-L171】
+- Fleet refurb techs lean on Digikey part numbers WM20246-ND (socket) and WM19542-ND (plug) when rebuilding Ninebot Max charge ports that arrive without hardware.【F:knowledge/notes/all_part01_review.md†L88272-L88278】
+- Upsizing G2 packs to ~38 Ah pushes charge times to ~13 h on the stock 3 A brick and ~7.5 h on vetted 5 A chargers; Denis stopped bundling chargers in 2025, so plan for third-party CC/CV supplies within those limits.【F:data/E-scooter upgrade workshop by denis yurev/text_slices/all.part02.txt†L131278-L131307】
+- When the G30 accessory port shows 5 V with almost no current, trace the wiring to the onboard buck converter before swapping looms—faulty components between the converter and port have caused the same symptom in workshop diagnostics.【F:data/E-scooter upgrade workshop by denis yurev/text_slices/all.part02.txt†L110038-L110041】

 ## Maintenance & Reliability Watchlist
 - Inspect GT controller mounts and stem hardware for cracks after hard hits; SNSC rental frames with similar architecture fractured at controller mounts under off-road abuse, reinforcing the need for gussets and to avoid stem-mounted battery weight.[^2]
 - Replace bearings proactively—GT rotors pair well with quality SKF replacements, and C80 builds benefit from upgraded hubs or temp probes to keep long commutes in check.[^5][^8][^10]
 - G-series commuters require bushing and weld inspections; F-series weld porosity has already caused brace cracks, so reinforcements and protective films are recommended before heavy use.[^14]
+- Stress-relieve buck-converter leads with glue or zip ties so vibration does not snap accessory power wires before the scooter ever leaves the bench.【F:knowledge/notes/denis_all_part02_review.md†L31-L32】

 ## Accessory & Telemetry Integration
 - Segway CAN dashboards diverge from Xiaomi formats, so confirm message maps before layering SmartDisplay overlays or Express telemetry; VESC Express station mode eases remote access once the scooter joins home Wi‑Fi.[^2][^15]